We can term the last decade as a decade of technological innovation. We’ve witnessed some radical changes in our lifestyles, real fast.

 Some of the popular examples include maintaining space temperatures, energy consumption rates, etc. The analytical advancement of IoT helps us understand what’s happening in the building and make appropriate corrections, or take pre-emptive steps to resolve problems before they emerge.
-Let’s see how it actually works.
+Let’s see how it works.

-A smart building is connected to the users and gives rapid responses to their demands.
-Here’s a figure that shows the basic three-layer architecture of a smart building IoT platform.
+This figure that shows the basic three-layer architecture of a smart building IoT platform.

+The third layer is where processed data is reproduced as information concerning individual interaction between occupants and appliances.
 Finally, the accumulated data informs system efficacy and efficiency enhancements.
 Hence, it helps in providing better services for the occupants.

 So, this was a mere basic idea of how the mechanism of IoT generally works.
-Let us now have a look at what smart buildings can accomplish, its use-cases, and the potential problems that it solves.
+Let us now have a look at what IoT smart buildings can accomplish, its use-cases, and the potential problems that it solves.

 Smart Buildings: Applications

 Building authorities can use IoT solutions to optimize the operations to a greater extent.
 In the post-pandemic era, the new focus of the industry is to gradually manage space while corroborating the health, safety and wellbeing of every person.

 This means you need to reimagine and redesign the same building space to prioritize indoor health and efficient operations and that too with low occupancy.

 A large number of commercial and private buildings are incorporating the concept of smart buildings in their design and operations.
 IoT smart buildings are a lot more convenient for property managers as well as occupants.
 IoT Smart buildings bring multiple benefits including security, flexibility, and easy management through automation.